ryan-p-randall/ryan-p-randall.github.io/_notes/Note-taking/Obsidian/obsidian-plugins.md

 ### Linter

 You might be familiar with the concept of a [linter](https://en.wikipedia.org/wiki/Lint_(software)) if you've used code editors.
-They're handy for enforcing stylistic preferences, such as whether to automatically delete all whitespace at the end of a line of text or to use tabs or spaces when indenting.
+Linters are handy for keeping things tidy & presentable by enforcing stylistic preferences, such as whether to automatically delete all whitespace at the end of a line of text or to use tabs or spaces when indenting.

-Victor Tao's Linter plugin applies the same automatic formatting and stylization to your notes in Obsidian.
-I have it set to lint on save, to make sure that heading levels only increase by a single level at a time, and do similar things.
+Victor Tao's Linter plugin applies this type of automatic formatting and stylization to your notes in Obsidian.
+I have it set to lint on save, to make sure that heading levels in a note only increase by a single level at a time, and do similar types of chores that automatic processes will almost always be better at than humans.

 **Timestamps** are by far the most important of these actions for me.
-I want my notes to be as self-contained as possible, so I want to be able to easily see when a note was last updated from within the note itself.
+I want my notes to be as self-contained and usable within and outside of Obsidian as possible, so I want to be able to easily see when a note was last updated from within the note itself, rather than relying on tools like operating system file info panels.

 The plugin's [YAML Timestamp rule](https://platers.github.io/obsidian-linter/settings/yaml-rules/#yaml-timestamp) handles this wonderfully.
 I use both a `created` and a `modified` key for this.
-And since ISO 8601 is the [XKCD-approved format](https://xkcd.com/1179/) for all things time-y, the format I use is `YYYY-MM-DD[T]HH:mm:ss[-06:00]`.
-(If you're not also in Mountain Time, you'd probably want to change the `[-06:00]` offset there.
-But hey, you do do!)
+And since ISO 8601 is the correct (and [XKCD-approved](https://xkcd.com/1179/)!) format for all things time-y, the specific formatting string I use is: <br>
+`YYYY-MM-DD[T]HH:mm:ss[-06:00]`. <br> (If you're not also in Mountain Time, you'd probably want to change the `[-06:00]` offset there.
+But hey, you do you!)

 It's even possible to apply "lint on save" even on mobile!
 "Mobile" is the first item in the settings menu of the Mobile app, and it lets you manage the toolbar options available in the mobile app.
 I've made the first one be "Save current file."
 I don't know if it's possible to apply an icon there, but having it first is easy to enough to remember.